 We are looking for someone who is enthusiastic, motivated and who will have a positive influence on the quality of life for individuals and their families who are impacted by HD.
 The successful candidate should have the ability to work autonomously using their own initiative in this challenging and innovative post.
 Good listening, communication and interpersonal skills are essential, as are excellent timekeeping and caseload management skills.
 Previous experience of working with Huntington’s disease is preferred but not essential; most of our staff have a background in mental health, physical disability, social work, neurology or palliative care.
 We will provide you with all the specialist knowledge you need.

-The Scottish Huntington’s Disease Association invites applications from professionals with a valid, current professional qualification in any of the specialities listed below
+Scottish Huntington’s Association invites applications from professionals with a valid, current professional qualification in any of the specialities listed below

 The successful candidate will be subject to an enhanced disclosure.